Germany: Thousands protest against COVID measures | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Towns across eastern Germany saw the largest turnouts as protesters rallied against a planned COVID vaccine mandate and newly tightened restrictions.
+Towns across eastern Germany saw the largest turnouts against a planned vaccine mandate and new restrictions.
+Meanwhile, a Bavarian court imposed fines and suspended sentences on four protesters over violence.

 Thousands of people demonstrated on Monday against coronavirus restrictions in Germany.